 What happens when I submit a form?

 Reports may be submitted by faculty, staff, students, guests, contractors, vendors, or third parties regarding an incident involving faculty, staff, students, guests, contractors, or vendors.
-The online form is received by Lisa Stock, Director of Human Resources, and Sarah Griesse, Dean of Students.
+The online form is received by Dawn Miller, Interim Director of Human Resources, and Sarah Griesse, Dean of Students.
 Upon receipt of the form, they will consult and determine who should respond initially to the report.

 Discrimination and Bias-Incident Online Reporting Form

 If you share your name on the form (optional), either Dawn or Sarah will contact you directly and promptly.
 She will talk with you about the incident and discuss your options.
 In addition, she will provide information regarding resources and support.

 If you choose to remain anonymous they will coordinate action based upon the information shared.
 Anonymous information provides perspective regarding a situation but may not enable any direct action to be taken, depending upon the details provided.

 Are there other ways to report?

 Other ways to report a discrimination or bias incident include the following:

 - You may go to Dawn or Sarah’s office to talk with one of them in person.

 - You may call Dawn or Sarah directly.